When a City is Perfect

 Retail is in city central's past.

-Newcastle 50 years ago.
-At 5pm those buses were bumper to bumper back to Pacific St., commuters 10 deep on the footpath.
+Newcastle in the 60s.
+At 5pm those buses were bumper to bumper back to Pacific St., commuters 10 deep on the footpath and 5 deep on the bus' rear platform, despite the conductor's edict to 'move inside!'
 Imagine the commotion at the Rail station!

 A delightful foreshore make-over, enhanced by Throsby and Honeysuckle developments, drew out the innate beauty of a quaint little city wedged comfortably between river, beach, and hillside.